rtagirov/nessy/README.md

-# nessy-src
-source files of the NESSY code
+# The ICL version of the code

-In this branch hminus runs at ICL.
-The purpose of this branch is to get fioss running at ICL.